zapier/visual-builder/docs/_partners/faq.md

 ## Provide a Valid Test Account

-When submitting your integration for review, make sure to include a valid, non-expiring test account under contact@zapier.com.
+When submitting your integration for review, we require a valid, non-expiring test account under `integration-testing@zapier.com`.
 During the review and going forward after launch, our team may need occasional access for troubleshooting support issues.
 Please ensure the account is not under a trial and all necessary paid/premium features are unlocked.

 ## Avoid Misleading or Malicious Functionality